Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Design

-\autoref{fig:overview} illustrates the architecture of \sysname{}, which is deployed in Ant Group’s large-scale training cluster. \sysname{} is composed of two components: the tracing daemon and the diagnostic engine.
+In this paper, we propose \sysname{}, a diagnostic framework for diverse large-scale LLM training.
+It places particular emphasis on diagnosing performance regression automatically from algorithm and infrastructure teams. \autoref{fig:overview} illustrates the architecture of \sysname{}, deployed in Ant Group’s large-scale training cluster. \sysname{} is composed of two components: the tracing daemon and the diagnostic engine.

-By automatically attaching a tracing daemon to each training process in LLM training jobs, \sysname{} enables a framework-agnostic and lightweight tracing mechanism.
-Specifically, the tracing daemon instruments only key code segments at the level of Python and C++ runtime, focusing on carefully selected Python APIs and GPU kernels.
-During instrumentation, events are injected to measure the latencies of these code segments.
-This approach draws on our experience hosting various large-scale LLM training jobs, targeting critical paths that commonly impact training efficiency.

-Then, the timing data collected by the daemons is transmitted to the diagnostic engine for holistic anomaly diagnostics.
-The engine employs a fast hang-error diagnostic method and leverages novel aggregated metrics to effectively identify slowdowns.
+By automatically attaching a tracing daemon to each training process in LLM jobs, \sysname{} provides a lightweight tracing mechanism.
+The daemon is backend-extensible but also enables the collection of sufficient runtime data across the entire training stack.
+For each job, runtime data such as function timing events and call stacks are intercepted for monitoring and diagnostics.
+The diagnostic engine employs a fast hang-error diagnostic method and leverages novel aggregated metrics to effectively identify slowdowns, especially regressions.
 The aggregated metrics encompass both macro-level metrics, such as training throughput, and micro-level metrics, including issue latency distribution of GPU kernels.
-Once the diagnostic engine identifies errors and slowdowns, the issues are routed to attribution teams, enabling swift resolution.